milanaryal/milanaryal.github.io/_posts/2020-04-15-getting-started-with-gulp.md

 ### Setting up Gulp from scratch

-The first thing to do in order to use Gulp is to set up [Node.js](https://nodejs.org/){: rel="nofollow" } on your system.
-When you install Node.js, you also get [npm](https://www.npmjs.com/){: rel="nofollow" }, a package manager for JavaScript, and is the default for Node.js.
+The first thing to do in order to use Gulp is to set up [Node.js](https://nodejs.org/){:rel="nofollow"} on your system.
+When you install Node.js, you also get [npm](https://www.npmjs.com/){:rel="nofollow"}, a package manager for JavaScript, and is the default for Node.js.

 Once Node.js is installed, just run this command in the terminal: